Miou-zora/Eidolon/docs/README.md

 # Eidolon

-Eidolon is a Terraria replica made in Python using custom game engine using [Raylib](https://www.raylib.com/) and [Esper](https://pypi.org/project/esper/).
+Eidolon is a game engine made in Python using [Raylib](https://www.raylib.com/) and [Esper](https://pypi.org/project/esper/).